Emerson, Lake & Palmer performed on this day in 1978 at the Memorial Auditorium in Buffalo, New York.

 No recording of the concert is known to exist.

 ELP had already performed at the Buffalo Memorial Auditorium back on the Brain Salad Surgery Tour.
 The auditorium was built to replace the Buffalo Broadway Auditorium and opened on October 14, 1940.
-Later renovations added to its capacity, leaving it at over 16,000 in some settings (source).
+It was designed by Green & James.
+Later renovations added to its capacity, leaving it at over 16,000 in some settings.

-Besides concerts (some of which can be found here and here and include a shocking amount of Mötley Crue), the Memorial Auditorium also notably housed basketball games.
+Yes also performed at Buffalo Memorial Auditorium six times in its history.
+Besides concerts (some of which can be found here and include a shocking amount of Mötley Crue), the Memorial Auditorium also notably housed basketball games.
 Hockey games were first hosted there in 1970.

 The auditorium was demolished in May of 2009.
 Ironically, the Buffalo Broadway Auditorium is still standing.